GokulNathReddy/KDE-Dots/README.md

 **Don't forget to reboot after applying rice.
 It's very important...**

 ### Side-Note :

-> If you apply this rice and something goes wrong, well, that's not a fault of my own, it's just KDE being what it is, to remedy the situation, you are kindly requested to re-apply the rice again, that should fix it.
-Sorry about that but sometimes KDE can be a pain..
-I still love it though ;)

-### Your Settings

 Keep in mind that it will backup some app settings & all system ones before applying and overriding them with new ones, you will be able to restore what you need from the backup, so please do not report that.
 You have been warned.
 Best of luck !